kl82slo/kl82slo.github.io/_posts/2021-06-20-0007 Manually trigger compliance check in MicroStrategy License Manager.md

 ---
 Dificulty ★☆☆☆☆

-When you get an error like <br />
 ![License_manager1](/img/20210620_0007/License_manager1.png)

-and you have alredy fixed the issue but the error remains. <br />
+and you have already fixed the issue but the error remains. <br />
 ![compliance](/img/20210620_0007/compliance_hidden.png)

 ![compliance1](/img/20210620_0007/compliance1.png)